Our Happy Cat logo

 Blind cats are still excellent pets to have and their disability should not put you off either adopting one or living with your existing pet with this disability.

 Some cats are born blind either from suffering from anopthalmia, where the cat is born without eyes or from micropthalmia, where the eyes are very small and do not function well.
-These cats will have never known sight and so will become very adapted to the world around them from kitten hood.
-Their other senses will become sharper and more acute.

 However there are other conditions which can cause blindness later on in life and these cats may take some time to adjust to their new disability.
-These cats will need a little help at first from there owners to adapt.

 In some cases there is partial blindness, such as being able to see shapes or light and dark or tunnel vision.

-What Causes blindness
+What Causes Blindness In Cats

 There are many conditions which can cause blindness, such as: